cdklabs/cdk-nag/API.md

 [NagPackProps](#cdk-nag-nagpackprops)|Interface for creating a Nag rule pack.
 [NagPackSuppression](#cdk-nag-nagpacksuppression)|Interface for creating a rule suppression.
 [RegexAppliesTo](#cdk-nag-regexappliesto)|A regular expression to apply to matching findings.
+[SuppressionIgnoreInput](#cdk-nag-suppressionignoreinput)|Create a message to ignore a suppression or an empty string to allow a suppression.

 **Interfaces**